20Mac20/qm2_resources/website/about_us.md

 I've grown up in many countries, including China, France, the UAE and Norway.

 Most of my modules are related to Mathematics and Physics, other than that some activities that I enjoy are figure skating, baking and illustration.

+# Macrina
+Hiya I'm Macrina and I'm a societies major with minor in Health and Environment.
+My big love is politics, but this year I'm branching out BASc-style and taking a more quantitative route - with data science and neuroscience- that I'm hoping to apply to my understanding of political systems, campaigns, and ideologies.